 Obedience-Oriented Games and Training

-You should give your Aussie obedience training.
-You can use a clicker or treats to reinforce the behavior that you’re trying to teach.
+Aussie’s do well in obedience training.
+You can praise, use a clicker or treats to reinforce the behavior that you’re trying to teach.
 Here are some common tricks to teach your Shepherd:

 - Sit and Lie Down